vstinner/misc/cpython/pep-c-api-next-level.rst

 the incomplete C API support was the main drawback of PyPy, since PyPy only supported a minority of C extensions.

-Today, Cython has a similar issue. **When Cython or NumPy don't support a new Python version** (because of incompatible C API changes), many Python projects depending on them cannot be installed, especially during the development phase of the next Python version.
+Today, CPython has a similar issue. **When Cython or NumPy don't support a new Python version** (because of incompatible C API changes), many Python projects depending on them cannot be installed, especially during the development phase of the next Python version.